Discover our history, from our Victorian beginnings to our development into the UK's leading dog welfare charity.

 2020 As the Covid-19 pandemic reaches the UK, we move much of our work online.
 This includes the rehoming process and our Dog School training classes.
 As puppy sales rise and rehoming enquiries increase, we temporarily change our slogan to ‘A dog is for life, not just for lockdown’.

 2021 Dogs Trust Cardiff opens.
-Featuring a variety of dog-focused facilities, it’s our 22nd centre.
+Featuring a variety of dog-focused facilities, our 22nd centre.

 We’re proud of what we’ve achieved over the past 130 years.
 But there’s still much to do to make the world a better place for dogs.